 Manatee Viewing – Worth the Drive from Orlando

-• Ellie Schiller Homosassa Springs Wildlife State Park
+- Ellie Schiller Homosassa Springs Wildlife State Park

-• Manatee Observation & Education Center (Fort Pierce)
+- Manatee Center (Fort Pierce)

-• Manatee Springs State Park (Chiefland)
+- Manatee Springs State Park (Chiefland)

-• Manatee & Eco River Tours (Fort Myers)
+- Manatee & Eco River Tours (Fort Myers)

 Ellie Schiller Homosassa Springs Wildlife State Park

-4150 S. Suncoast Blvd., Homosassa | (352) 628-5343
+- 4150 S. Suncoast Blvd., Homosassa | (352) 628-5343

 Head about an hour and 45 minutes west to Homosassa.
-Here you’ll find both a rehabilitation facility for injured manatees and a natural spring for wild migrated manatees.
+Here you’ll find both a rehabilitation facility for injured manatees and a natural spring for wild migrating manatees.
 See the manatees from the underwater observatory in the large spring pool and from boardwalks.

 READ MORE: Complete Guide to Homosassa Springs Wildlife Park